 Step 4: Apply for Medical School (Timeline Varies)

-The majority of medical schools have moved to using the American Medical College Application Service (AMCAS).
-Students can apply to multiple schools through this application service without having to submit documents multiple times.
+Most medical schools have switched to using the American Medical College Application Service (AMCAS).
+Through this service, students can apply to multiple schools without submitting documents multiple times.
 Applications must be submitted a year before the desired start date.
 Students currently completing their bachelor’s degrees typically apply for medical school admission during the summer between their junior and senior years, just after taking the MCAT.

 Step 5: Attend Medical School (Four Years)